qfpl/applied-fp-course/level02/README.md

 path, tried to use information we don't have access to, or haven't validated our inputs sufficiently.

-To build this application we're going to need some requirements:
+To build this REST application we're going to need some requirements:

 ### Requirements
 We have a WebThing(TM) somewhere and we would like, for some unknown reason, to be able to add comments to various topics on this WebThing(TM).

 ### "Spec"

+This will be a REST only application, there won't be any HTML involved.

 Let's pretend we've completed a dozen specification meetings with our Project Manager, resulting in the specification below: